 Useful information for incoming students

 Here you can find some useful information for your stay in Ljubljana.
-You can find additional information on the University of Ljubljana’s website Incoming students.
+You can find additional information on the University of Ljubljana’s website Exchanges.

 Student dormitories